A real-time transit guide for autistic adults.

 Xue (Miki) Bin, Mehul Shah

-By providing autistic adults reassurance before and during their transit ride through the use of location-based and contextual guides, this user group will have the confidence to ride independently to their destination.
+By providing autistic adults reassurance before and during their transit ride through the use of location-based and contextual guides, we reinforced our users' confidence to ride independently to their destination.

 Calling for Help